How Do You Know If Your Ocean Freight Rate Is Competitive?

 - Shipping lines going bankrupt due to the continued downward trend of freight rates

-- To stay solvent by interim cost reduction carriers will introduce measures such as slow steaming or cancelling voyages.
+- To stay solvent by interim cost reduction carriers will introduce measures such as slow steaming or canceling voyages.

 So, if a rate that’s initially ‘good’ for a shipper may not be so good in the long term.